FOSDEM/website/content/manuals/program/devroom.md

 * Keep a couple of talks in reserve in case speakers drop out at the last minute.
-Choose these from speakers you know will be attending the event anyway and have the details in pentabarf ready so you can swap them in with very little effort if you need to do so.
+Choose these from speakers you know will be attending the event anyway and have the details ready in pretalx so you can swap them in with very little effort if you need to do so.

 * If you spot a rejected talk in the system that you are interested in, please